-Before Headlining Trees, PUP’s Guitarist Talks About The Relationship Between Art And Geography, And Why Works With Charities In The Cities It Tours In.
+Before Headlining Trees, PUP’s Guitarist Talks About The Relationship Between Art And Geography, Why His Band Works With Charities In The Cities It Tours In.

 Since introducing themselves to punk fans with their brash 2013 self-titled debut, the four members of the Canadian band PUP have made a point of carving out their own, distinct lane in the music industry.

 Over the years, that’s manifested itself in a number of ways, but can perhaps best be seen through the lends of the band’s music video output.
 By embracing these visual representations of its music as an opportunity to elevate its music rather than as a means to simply complement it, the band has consistently used its videos to push the creative envelope, be it through conceptual concepts that embrace nostalgia and Internet culture or by casting young actors (including Stranger Things‘ Finn Wolfhard) in narratives that tell the story of the band’s origin.

 During a recent phone call with PUP member Steve Sladkowski in advance of the band’s sold-out headlining date at Trees tonight that comes in support of its terrific new Morbid Stuff LP, the lead guitarist explained that the band’s DIY scene upbringing is to credit for that extra creative effort.
 Actually, he said, that mentality is to credit for a lot of the band’s moves.
 It explains the band’s decision to self-release its new album through its own new Little Dipper record label.
 It also explains, at least in part, how the band views the various cities it travels to while on tour, and why the band feels compelled to give back to the communities it visits where it can.